 This program is voluntary and free to members.
 A team of pharmacists and doctors developed the program for us.
 This program can help make sure that our members get the most benefit from the drugs they take.
-Our program is called Medication Therapy Management (MTM) program.
+Our program is called a Medication Therapy Management (MTM) program.

-Some members who take medications for different medical conditions and have high drug costs may be able to get services through an MTM program.
+Some members who take medications for different medical conditions and have high drug costs, or are in a DMP to help members use their opioids safely may be able to get services through an MTM program.
 A pharmacist or other health professional will give you a comprehensive review of all your medications.
 You can talk about how best to take your medications, your costs, and any problems or questions you have about your prescription and over-the-counter medications.
 You'll get a written summary of this discussion.
 The summary has a medication action plan that recommends what you can do to make the best use of your medications, with space for you to take notes or write down any follow-up questions.
 You'll also get a personal medication list that will include all the medications you're taking and why you take them.
+In addition, members in the MTM program will receive information on the safe disposal of prescription medications that are controlled substances.